bio-ontology-research-group/Onto2Graph/README.md

 -op: This parameter contains [*] which means all the object properties of the ontology will be included to the parse process of the ontology.
 -t: In this example we are going to apply the transitive reduction over all properties.
 -nt: The number of threads to use will be 4.

+# Compile and Execute

+To use Onto2Graph, there are two ways:
+- You can use the jar available in folder target
+- You can compile and package the app by yourself using the following Maven commands:
+	- mvn clean
+	- mvn compile
+	- mvn package

 # License